stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ---

-## Improvements
+## Indexed Models

-### Indexed Builder
+### De-Duplication

 From the tutorial we know that the chalet model has a large number of duplicate vertices.
 An obvious improvement is to introduce an _index buffer_ to the model to reduce the total amount of data, at the expense of a second buffer for the index itself.

-We first add an optional index buffer to the model definition:
+First an optional index buffer is added to the model definition:

 ```java
 public interface Model {